 This course is for technical staff – engineers, developers, and technical architects – who want to maximize security by implementing MIM’s Privileged Access Management (PAM).

 No MIM experience?
 No problem!
 Relevant concepts will be covered.
 However, to implement PAM successfully, we recommend that you also take our MIM Foundation course (available as a live classroom course and as an online course).

-- Introduction to Privileged Access Management: What Privileged Access is, how to recognise it, threats and consequences of identity theft and possible countermeasures.
+- Introduction to Privileged Access Management: What Privileged Access is, how to recognize it, threats and consequences of identity theft, and possible countermeasures.

 - MIM PAM Concepts and Components: User experience and underlying technology in MIM PAM.

 - Configuring and Operating PAM: Technical configuration of PAM, organizational components of a PAM project, and implementation of PAM in MIM.